TanmoySG/Blog/README.md

 ---

+### Control Panel

 A custom made CMS is used for adding, deleting and editing articles on the blog.
+It also displays number of view and subscribers.

 ![Article-PC](https://github.com/TanmoySG/Blog/blob/master/Screenshots/Control-Panel-Home.jpg)